-Check Your Social Security Benefit Eligibility Yourself Using Online Service
+Check Your Social Security Benefit Eligibility Online

 Most of us are busy working and never give the possibility of becoming disabled a second thought.
 However, according to the Social Security Administration, a 20-year-old worker has a 30 percent chance of becoming disabled before reaching retirement age.
 Social Security Disability (SSD) is a safety net that provides financial benefits to those disabled due to serious physical or mental illness or injury.
 If you have a disabling condition that leaves you unable to work, you may be able to apply for monthly SSD benefits.

 One way to determine if you are eligible to receive SSD benefit payments is to look at your Social Security Statement from the Social Security Administration.
 In the past, the Social Security Administration mailed paper statements to workers age 25 and older who were not receiving Social Security benefits.
 Because of the high cost to produce and mail the statements, the Social Security Administration recently set up an online Social Security Statement service.
 Statements are now available online only—paper statements are no longer produced.

 The Social Security Statement provides the following valuable information:

 - Benefits estimates for family members (they may be eligible to receive benefits when you receive benefits or die)

 - Earnings history (list of earnings for each year you have worked)